vladkinoman/just-my-notes/computer-science/operating-systems/linux/ubuntu_mount_drive_through_command_line.md

 udisksctl unmount --block-device /dev/disk/by-label/baydive
 ```

+> Maybe if you add the `--options` flag with [this](https://askubuntu.com/questions/913252/ntfs-partition-is-mounted-as-read-only#answer-1039025) parameter, you will get the capability to write to your drive at a glance (without a probability of having an issue which is described below).

 ## Using Ubuntu's default app - Disks

 You can actually auto-mount hard disks on boot.
 Use Disks app which is default on Ubuntu: